 - A hard case and cleaning cloth is provided at a low price

 - Big size often leaves marks on face

 - Plastic lens makes them hard to clean sometimes

 Weight: 23g | Material: TR90 Nylon | Frame type: Full rim | Tinted Lens: Yes

 Moving further on with our list, we have Gamma Ray 003 glasses.
 Combine style, performance at an affordable price and you get the Gamma glasses.

 These pairs have a full rim frame type made up of strong plastic.
-The lenses are non-polarized plastic and measure at 55mm wide.
+The lenses are non-polarized plastic and measure 55mm wide.
 Gamma Ray provides these with a magnification lens as well.
 You can choose the magnification factor according to the distance and size of the screen you use.
-The design is FDA and EU approved and is very flexible however, we found the frame size to be somewhat large.
+The design is FDA and EU-approved and is very flexible however, we found the frame size to be somewhat large.
 The top portion of the frame is unnecessarily wide which sometimes causes trouble with headphones, especially wired headphones.

 Essentially, it all comes down to how comfortable the gaming glasses you want are In terms of how effectively the blocking of the dangerous lights, all gaming glasses perform somewhat similar.
-Similarly, the Gamma Ray 003 is able to block out most of the harmful blue lights but the relatively stiffer design does not really make them suitable for all consumers.
+Similarly, the Gamma Ray 003 can block out most of the harmful blue lights but the relatively stiffer design does not really make them suitable for all consumers.
 Despite that, due to these pairs being incredibly cost-friendly, they are still very widely used and sold.

 5. Gamma Ray Blue Light Blocking 0x Magnification